in28minutes/java-tutorial-for-beginners/01-Quiz/Q01-IntroductionToJavaProgrammingWithJShell-MultiplicationTable.md

     c.
 To debug Java code

 **Answer: b.
-To evaluate and execute Java code and provide immediate results**
+To evaluate and execute Java code and provide immediate results** JShell is designed to evaluate and execute Java code and provide immediate results.
+This is a feature known as a Read-Eval-Print Loop (REPL), which is common in scripting languages but was introduced in Java with the release of Java 9.

+To further explain:

+a.
+To create graphical user interfaces - While Java is indeed used to create graphical user interfaces (GUIs), this is not the primary purpose of JShell.
+GUI creation in Java typically involves using libraries such as Swing or JavaFX, not JShell.

+b.
+To evaluate and execute Java code and provide immediate results - This is the correct answer.
+JShell allows developers to input Java code directly and see results immediately, without needing to compile or run a full program.
+This makes JShell a useful tool for testing snippets of code, learning new features of the language, or prototyping.

+c.
+To debug Java code - While you could potentially use JShell to test and debug small snippets of code, this is not its primary function.
+Traditional debugging usually involves tools that can step through code, inspect variable values, set breakpoints, and so on.
+JShell is more of an interactive console for running code and seeing immediate results.
 ----------

 3. What command can be used to exit JShell?